 Thunderstorm Warning: Meteorological Agency Lists Areas Likely to Face Downpours Today, May 31

-• Thunderstorms are expected in Ghana on May 31 amid ongoing urban flooding concerns
+• Thunderstorms are expected in parts of coastal Ghana on May 31 amid ongoing urban flooding concerns

-• Cloudy conditions with mist have been forecasted, especially in coastal and hilly areas
+• Cloudy conditions with mist have been forecasted for earlier in the day, especially in coastal and hilly areas

-• The Ghana Meteorological Agency said sunny weather will precede afternoon thunderstorms across the country
+• The Ghana Meteorological Agency said that sunny weather would precede afternoon thunderstorms

 The Ghana Meteorological Agency has forecast some thunderstorms later on May 31 as Ghanaians continue to battle with flooding in urban areas.